-- Respond to us with a documented containment action (how to contain the issue) and interim corrective action (actions that protect us until the corrective action is in place) within 1 day of the notification. - Completed corrective action within 14 days of the notification, or communicate timeline expected to the appropriate personnel. - The Supplier Rating will be negatively affected if the corrective action response is untimely or unsatisfactory.
-Untimely and unsatisfactory responses can ultimately have a negative impact on potential future business with Shape Corp. - Use problem solving tools such as 5 whys, A-3, and turtle diagrams to help determine the root causes for the occurrence, escape and the system failure(s)/weakness to keep reoccurrence from happening. - Complete the corrective actions, preventative actions along with the verification for the occurrence, the escape, and the system failure(s)/weakness relating to the root causes that were identified.
+- Complete corrective action (not including intended verification actions) within 14 days of the notification, or communicate timeline expected to the appropriate personnel. - Supplier is responsible to verify the corrective action is effective with at least 30 days of "clean point" validation of non-recurrence of the original issue, and the overall problem solving to be closed in no more than 60 days. - The Supplier Rating will be negatively affected if the corrective action response is untimely or unsatisfactory.
+Untimely and unsatisfactory responses can ultimately have a negative impact on potential future business with Shape Corp. - Use problem solving tools such as 5 whys, A-3, and turtle diagrams to help determine the root causes for the occurrence, escape and the system failure(s)/weakness to keep reoccurrence from happening.
+The utilized method is to be attached to the CAR form in Plex along with any supporting evidence for True Root Cause. - Complete the corrective actions, preventative actions along with the verification for the occurrence, the escape, and the system failure(s)/weakness relating to the root causes that were identified. - Supplier is responsible to escalate any roadblocks to Shape Supplier Development team and seek any assistance to remove the roadblocks.